Ryan-M-Kawai/Boxing-Machine-Learning-Classifier/README.md

-# Boxing_CV — Real-Time Boxing Coach
+# Media Pipe Machine Learning Boxing Coach

-A real-time computer vision system that watches you box through a webcam, figures out your stance and what punch you're throwing, and (eventually) gives you form feedback.
+A real-time computer vision system that watches you box through a webcam, figures out your stance and what punch you're throwing, and gives you form feedback.
 It's built as a full pipeline: pose extraction → feature engineering → data collection → model training → smoothed live inference.

 ## What the project does

 1. Reads webcam frames and runs them through MediaPipe's pose landmarker to get 33 body keypoints per frame.
-2. Converts those raw landmarks into a hand-engineered, scale- and orientation-normalized feature vector (joint angles, wrist/elbow height, lateral extension, hip rotation, etc.).
+2. Converts those ra landmarks into scale and orientation based features vector (joint angles, wrist/elbow height compared to shoulders, hip rotation, etc.).
 3. Buffers 30 frames of features into a short sequence and feeds it to an LSTM classifier to recognize the punch being thrown.
-4. Runs a separate lightweight classifier to detect stance (orthodox vs. southpaw).
+4. Simultaneously runs a separate classifier to detect stance (orthodox vs. southpaw).
-5. Smooths all of this over time with rolling-history buffers so a single noisy frame doesn't cause a flickery, wrong label.
+5. Smooths motion with rolling-history buffers so a single noisy frame doesn't cause a flickery, wrong label.
 6. Draws the skeleton, guard feedback, and predicted punch/stance back onto the live video feed.

 ## Project structure